pink-gorilla/oauth2/README.md

 - websocket (oauth via websocket and ring-handler)
 - modular (config, persistence)

-## credentials setting
-- oauth2 and local-identity need a configuration before they work
-- `creds-empty.edn` has empty values you can set and a description how to get the credentials

 # demo

 The demo uses the extension manager from goldly to add oauth2 to goldly.